 Although fasting can be an indescribable blessing, it is not always easy for everyone.
-In this time of discipline, self-sacrifice and reflection, do not be surprised if you experience mental and physical discomforts.
+In this time of discipline, self-sacrifice and reflection, do not be surprised if you experience mental and physical discomfort.

 Hunger pangs are usually the greatest during the first three days of the fast.
 Your body is adjusting from using the food in your digestive tract (which remains about three days) to consuming stored fats.

-Psyllium bulk will help eliminate hunger pangs and also aid in cleansing the body.
+Psyllium husk will help eliminate hunger pangs and also aid in cleansing the body.
 Several capsules can be taken throughout the day with plenty of water.

-Silymarin tablets may also be helpful, for they are believed to protect and enhance the cleansing of the liver.
+Silymarin tablets may also be helpful; they are believed to protect and enhance the cleansing of the liver.